abitofalchemy/TreeDecomps/README.md

 Date   | Notes
 -------|------------------------------------------------------------------
+02May17| xphrg tw print for any input => integrated into `exact.phrg.py`
+       | Need to work on isomorphoids
 07Apr17| Working on refactoring the files to make it more usable; fixing issues with sampling; ToDo: process mult trees from sampling

 06Apr17| tree decomposition: 'fails here' issue of strange d[x]